Connecticut Audbon Society

 Forestry Management at Deer Pond Farm

-Deer Pond Farm encompasses 850 acres of forests, meadows, and wetlands straddling the state border of Sherman, Connecticut, and Pawling, New York.
-About 75 percent of the property is mixed deciduous forest.
+Deer Pond Farm encompasses 850 acres, roughly half in Sherman, Connecticut, and half in Pawling, New York.
+About 75 percent of the total property is mixed deciduous forest.

-In Autumn 2023, a major forestry management project got underway on the NY side of Deer Pond Farm.
-There are five project areas encompassing six and a half total acres.
-This project work is in support of birds and other wildlife who require young forest habitats.
+In 2024 and 2025, 900 tree seedlings were planted as part of a major forestry management project.
+The five project areas encompass six and a half total acres on the NY side of our nature preserve.
+This project is in support of birds and other wildlife who require young forest habitats.
 The goals are to diversify the age class of the forest and the species of trees here.
-The action items included felling of select trees, addressing competing vegetation and the planting of 400 bare root trees in the spring of 2024.
-We are also planning for additional hardwood seedling plantings within a deer exclosure fencing area in the spring of 2025.
+The action items included felling of select trees, addressing competing vegetation and the planting of native forest seedlings.

 Forestry Stewardship